 Many jobs in the greater Boston area involve working around heavy machinery.
 A few examples of machinery seen in the workplace are forklifts at a warehouse or large retailer, conveyor belts used in sorting and delivery operations, and machines used in the production of many goods.
 Depending on the type of machine, there are different types of accidents that typically occur.Machine Guarding Accidents

 The United States Occupational Safety and Health Administration (OSHA) requires employers to make sure all machines used by workers are properly guarded to prevent serious injuries and death.
 By guarded they mean having guards affixed to shield dangerous parts of the machine from being touched by workers while using the machine in its ordinary functioning condition.

-In Boston, workers’ compensation attorneys at the Law Office of Jeffery S. Glassman, LLC know absent guards too often results in human contact with moving parts resulting in serious injuries, such as crushed fingers or hands, amputations, burns, blindness, and death.
+In Boston, workers’ compensation attorneys at Jeffrey Glassman Injury Lawyers know absent guards too often results in human contact with moving parts resulting in serious injuries, such as crushed fingers or hands, amputations, burns, blindness, and death.
 OSHA requires any part of the machine that can cause these types of workplace injuries to be properly shielded to prevent such injuries from occurring.

-Regardless of the cause of a heavy machinery accident, the injured employee should seek prompt medical attention and make sure than an accident report is generated.
-Having an accident report and hospital records of the injury will help your workers’ compensation attorney obtain and a full and appropriate workers’ compensation settlement.
+Regardless of the cause of a heavy machinery accident, the injured employee should seek prompt medical attention and make sure that an accident report is generated.
+Having an accident report and hospital records of the injury will help your legal team obtain and a full and appropriate workers’ compensation settlement.

 Contact Jeffrey Glassman Injury Lawyers today for a free and confidential consultation.

 Work Injury - (617) 777-7777 -- Free Consultation